marc-jones/phd_thesis/content/03_winter/01_introduction.md

 This provides some evidence that certain floral integrators have diverged to become biased towards, or more sensitive to, particular inputs.

 The comparisons made in this chapter were made between a winter and a spring variety of *B.\ napus*.
-However, the results should not be considered as general differences between spring and winter varieties of *B.\ napus*, as the observed differences may instead be due to variety specific divergence.
+However, the results should not be considered as general differences between spring and winter varieties of *B.\ napus*, as the observed differences may instead be due to variety-specific divergence.
 This limitation is a consequence of only one winter variety and one spring variety being compared in the study.
 Despite this, the results still lead to hypotheses which can be tested in a larger panel of *B.\ napus*, and in some cases are consistent with the current literature.